ramsundharVenkadesan/CliniClarity/docs/README.md

 * **Network Hardening:** All reasoning nodes are located in Private Subnets.
 Egress traffic to the Gemini API and PubMed is routed through a central NAT Gateway, providing a single, auditable point for outgoing data.

 * **Adversarial Defense:** Every user query is scanned by ProtectAI to detect prompt injections, ensuring the agent cannot be manipulated into revealing system prompts or bypassing clinical guardrails.

+* **Least Privilege:** EC2 nodes are assigned granular IAM roles, granting access only to the specific Pinecone indices and Gemini API keys required for their specific task.

 ## 👥 The Team
 This product was developed by a cross-functional team with expertise across the full software lifecycle: